The unique 3 sided brush head of the Triple Bristle electric toothbrush is very effective and offers an invigorating clean.

 It is possible to reverse the early stages of gum disease and a good oral hygiene routine is the first and often only step required.

-Up to 50% of the global population have gum disease, a condition that can be helped significantly with the correct brushing technique.
+Nearly 50% of the American population have gum disease, a condition that can be helped significantly with the correct brushing technique.

 Triple Bristle unlike so many other toothbrushes essentially forces you and me to brush correctly.
 A few days of discomfort can be well worth the positive results that come as a result.